davebelais/me/docs/software_engineer_resume.md

     software products supporting analysts, data scientists, environmental scientists, product developers, and sustainability professionals in assessing and mitigating Nike's environmental impacts
--   I redesigned and implemented data pipelines leveraging Databricks Deltalake, Snowflake, and Amazon EMR—employing batch, micro-batch, and streaming (Apache Kafka and Spark streaming, both as producer and consumer) and Delta live tables, reducing aggregate compute costs by 80% as compared with legacy pipelines
+-   I redesigned and implemented ELT and ETL data pipelines leveraging Databricks Delta Lake, Snowflake, and Amazon EMR—employing batch, micro-batch, and streaming (Apache Kafka and Spark streaming, both as producer and consumer) and Delta live tables, reducing aggregate compute costs by 80% as compared with legacy pipelines
 -   I authored asynchronous Python web APIs using FastAPI and SQLAlchemy on AWS Lambda, using Terraform for infrastructure as code, and OAuth2 (Okta) for authentication, to facilitate preemptive mitigation of